Alon-L/wumpcraft/README.md

 And much more!

-## Host
+## Deployment
-To host the bot you will need to install NodeJS 10 or higher.
+To deploy the bot you will need to install NodeJS 10 or higher.
 1. Run the next commands:
 ```console
 git clone https://github.com/DayColor/wumpcraft wumpcraft